MattiaAlessi/NNFS/README.md

 fashion-mnist-trainer.exe --epochs 10 --batch-size 128 --output fashion_mnist.model
 ```

-The training process may take a long time and requires an internet connection on the first run.
+The training process may take a long time and requires an internet connection on the first run to install from internet the images.

 ## Fashion MNIST Classes